ceu-arduino/driver-gpio/pcint.md

 #### PCINT1_GET

-Gets the current state of the pin associated with the block.
+Gets the current state of the provided pin in the block.

 ```
 PCINTX_GET(pcint)       // `X` is a digit, e.g., `PCINT0_GET(_PCINT4)`